touhidtamim/touhidtamim/README.md

 ---

-## 🧐 Who Am I?
+## 🧐 About Me

-🎓 I'm a self-motivated, passionate web developer from **Bangladesh** 🇧🇩
+🎓 **Self-motivated** and passionate web developer based in **Bangladesh** 🇧🇩
-🌐 I enjoy building fast, beautiful, and user-friendly web applications.
+🌐 Dedicated to crafting **fast, beautiful, and user-friendly** web applications
-👨‍💻 Currently diving deep into the **MERN stack** and focusing on becoming a full-stack developer.
+👨‍💻 Currently diving deep into the **MERN stack** to become a confident full-stack developer

-- ✅ Passionate about user-centered development
-- ✅ Learning by building real-world projects
-- ✅ Open to internships and collaboration opportunities

 ---

+### What drives me?

+- ✅ Building projects with **real users in mind** — user-centered development
+- ✅ Constantly **learning by doing** and improving my skills every day
+- ✅ Always open to **internships, collaborations, and exciting opportunities**

+---

+✨ _“Code is not just what I write, it’s how I solve problems and create impact.”_

 ## 🛠️ Tech Stack